Improved Graph Clustering

 \subsection{Our Contributions}

-Our {\em algorithmic contribution} is a new method for unweighted graph clustering.
-It is motivated by the maximum-likelihood estimator for the classical Stochastic Blockmodel~\cite{condon2001algorithms} (a.k.a. the {Planted Partition Model}~\cite{holland83}) for random clustered graphs.
+Our algorithmic contribution is a new method for unweighted graph clustering.
+It is motivated by the maximum-likelihood estimator for the classical Stochastic Blockmodel~\cite{condon2001algorithms} (also known as the {Planted Partition Model}~\cite{holland83}) for random clustered graphs.
 In particular, we show that this maximum-likelihood estimator can be written as a linear objective over combinatorial constraints; our algorithm is a convex relaxation of these constraints, yielding a convex program overall.
-While this is the motivation, it performs well -- both in theory and practice -- in settings that are not just the standard stochastic blockmodel.
+While this is the motivation, it performs well---both in theory and empirically---in settings that are not just the standard stochastic blockmodel.

-Our {\em main analytical result} in this paper is theoretical guarantees on its performance; we study it in a {\em semi-random generalized stochastic blockmodel}.
-This model generalizes not only the standard stochastic blockmodel and planted partition model, but many other classical planted models including the planted $ k $-clique model~\cite{mcsherry2001spectralpartitioning,ames2010kclique}, the planted coloring model~\cite{alon1997coloring3,coja2004coloringSemirandom} and their semi-random variants~\cite{bollobas2004maxcut,feige2001semirandom,krivelevich2006coloring}.
-Our main result gives the condition (as a function of the in/cross-cluster edge densities $ p $ and $ q $, density gap $ |p-q| $, cluster sizes $ K $ and numbers of inliers/outliers $ n_1 $ and $ n_2 $) under which our algorithm is guaranteed to recover the ground-truth clustering.
-When $ p>q $, the condition reads
+Our main analytical result in this paper is theoretical guarantees on our algorithm's performance; we study it in a {\em semi-random generalized stochastic blockmodel}.
+This model generalizes not only the standard stochastic blockmodel and planted partition model, but many other classical planted models including planted $ k $-disjoint-cliques~\cite{ames2010kclique,alon1998hiddenClique}, planted dense subgraph~\cite{mcsherry2001spectralpartitioning}, planted coloring~\cite{alon1997coloring3,coja2004coloringSemirandom} and their semi-random variants~\cite{bollobas2004maxcut,feige2001semirandom,krivelevich2006coloring}.
+Our main result gives the conditions (as a function of the in/cross-cluster edge densities $ p $ and $ q $, the density gap $ |p-q| $, the minimum cluster size $ K $ and the total number of nodes $ n $) under which our algorithm is guaranteed to recover the ground-truth clustering.
+When $ p>q $, the key condition reads

-here all the parameters are allowed to scale with $n=n_1+n_2$, the total number of nodes.
-An analogue result holds for $ p<q $.
+here all the parameters are allowed to scale with $n$.
+Note that the condition does not depend explicitly on the number of unaffiliated nodes or the number of clusters.
+An analogous result holds for $ p<q $.